 Serving at the Military

-In Iran, everyone has to server at the military, unless you are an active member of Basij, intelligent service, military, or if you are an Akhoond.
+In Iran, everyone has to serve at the military, unless you are an active member of Basij, intelligence service, military, or if you are an Akhoond.
 And no one can decide where to serve; you simply receive a form that tells you to show up at an address on a specified date.
 Apart from that, some are even selected randomly; for example, I was one of them.
 They asked us to go to a specific address so then they randomly chose which wing we should serve it.
 I was a bit late, so I only got the leftover.
-The funny fact is that, if you are one of those who had to serve at IRGC, which purely depends on your luck, you can never enter the USA; but interestingly, those like my classmate, Reza Firouzi, who never served in the army, because of his family and their relationship with the leader, can freely enter the US.
+The funny fact is that, if you are one of those who had to serve at IRGC, which purely depends on your luck, you can never enter the USA; but interestingly, those like my classmate, Reza F 6, who never served in the army, because of his family and their relationship with the leader, can freely enter the US.
 Interestingly, he lives in Sweden these days, in a city that is known to "belong to the MEK" extremists.
 That's one of the ways that the US supports all those extremists while suppressing regular people like us who have endangered their lives for a true democracy in Iran.
 So, ...

-• if you are an akhoond —> great, you can enter the US, UK, and Canada!
+- if you are an akhoond —> great, you can enter the US, UK, and Canada!

-• if you are a member of the intelligent —> great, you can enter the US, UK, and Canada!
+- if you are a member of the intelligent —> great, you can enter the US, UK, and Canada!

-• if you are close to the leader —> great, you can enter the US, UK, and Canada!
+- if you are close to the leader —> great, you can enter the US, UK, and Canada!

 But, ...